 The climate in Greece is typical of the Mediterranean climate: mild and rainy winters, relatively warm and dry summers with most locations enjoying over 300 days of sunshine.
 As is common with the Mediterranean climate, there are several micro-climates which are encountered throughout Greece’s regions.
 This is due to the influence seas and mountain ranges have on the topography of Greece.
 This means that there are marked differences in humidity, temperature and precipitation over short distances.
 Thus, the climate in Greece various from the dry climate found in Attica [Athens Metropolitan Area] and other locations which experience the rain shadow effect to the moist wetter climates found in northern and western Greece.

 In climatological terms, the year can be broadly subdivided into two main seasons: The cool/mild rainy period lasting from mid-October until the end of March, and the warm and dry season lasting from April until September.

 It is not unusual to see Athenians wearing short-sleeved tops/ shirts in November and sitting outdoors at their favorite cafe drinking iced-coffee.
 Where snowfalls in Athens and Thessaloniki are rare events, for lovers of winter sports, the surrounding mountain regions provide ideal conditions for skiing.

 Greek cuisine has an extraordinary taste.
-The world’s most exquisite mediterranean flavors are before you.
-Food here is ten times better and healthier not only because recipes have been perfected over time, by generations of greek families, but because greek food is based on fresh products and the wide use of olive oil.
+The world’s most exquisite Mediterranean flavours are before you.
+Food here is ten times better and healthier, not only because recipes have been perfected over time, by generations of Greek families, but because Greek food is based on fresh products and the wide use of olive oil.
 As a student you will happily find out that food is not expensive in Greece.